glutanimate/review-heatmap/ANKIWEB.md

 - *Color scheme*: Controls the general color scheme of the add-on.
 Offers 5 different options. *Lime* is the default.
 - *Calendar mode*: Governs how the calendar will be displayed.
 In the default *year* mode you will be presented with a continuous view of all 365 days in a year.
 The *months* mode breaks this up into the months of the year.
-- *History limit* and *Forecast limit*: The add-on will map your entire review history and forecast by default ('*No limit*').
-With larger collections and slower machines this can have a performance toll.
-If you are experiencing slow-downs you can limit the number of days calculated by the add-on here.
+- *History limit*: Days to look back.
+Limited to 365 by default.
+The heatmap in the stats window is unaffected by this limit.
+- *Forecast limit*: Days to look ahead.
+Limited to 90 by default.
+The heatmap in the stats window is unaffected by this limit.
+- *Heatmap display settings*: Controls where the heatmap should appear.
+All three screens are active by default.

+*Performance considerations*

+Calculating and generating the heatmap is expensive from a performance standpoint.
+The limits on card history and forecasts should strike a good balance between speed and informativity, but depending on your machine you might still experience a small slowdown when switching betweeen screens.
+If that's the case, you could try experimenting with limiting these values further, or disabling the heatmap display for the main and deck screens entirely.

+For a full overview of your entire review history and pending reviews you can always refer to the stats window heatmap which will be unaffected by these limits.

 **Other Notes**

-Here's some more technical information for those of you inclined to it:
+Here's some more technical information for those inclined to it:

 *Interpretation of the graph*